UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - New Mineral Class:
 Grubby-tools: Same as iron-tools, but grubby.

+- New Mineral tool: GreatSword (EPIC)
+Earns points.
+Comes with a 3x points multiplier

 - BALANCING: Buff 2-cent-ticket.
 A big issue with grubby-archetype is that you can't really afford expensive items.